 As part of the CDR development process, a CDR Focus Group has been established to serve as a collaboration bridge for communication about the project with those institutions that file Call Reports.
+The Focus Group will provide regular updates on the project through the FFIEC's Web site and other means.
 The Focus Group has representatives from bank trade groups, financial institutions, and the banking agencies.
-The Focus Group plans to provide information about the CDR project to the banking industry through the FFIEC's Web site and other means.
+For more information on the CDR project, please refer to the FFIEC's Web site (www.ffiec.gov) beginning in October 2003.